-Amazon’s Prime Day results 2019 edition continued to exceed expectations.
-Amazon announced that Prime Day 2019 was “once again the largest shopping event in Amazon history,” racking up more sales than it did during Black Friday and Cyber Monday 2018 combined.
+Amazon’s Prime Day results – 2019 edition- just keep getting better.
+The company announced that Prime Day 2019 was “once again the largest shopping event in Amazon history.”
+Prime Day 2019 performance was better than Black Friday and Cyber Monday 2018, combined.

 Prime Day continues to rock the e-commerce numbers.

 The company reports it sold more than 175 million items during Prime Day, which happened over a 48-hour period from July 15 – 16 of this year.
 While Amazon doesn’t reveal texact number of items sold, it did increase its reported baseline from “more than 100 million products” to “more than 175 million items,” so it appears that Amazon’s performance represents about a 75% increase over last year.

 That’s not a totally fair comparison since the 2019 edition of the event ran for 48 hours while the 2018 iteration was just 36 hours.
 Competing e-tailers go into a frenzy to attract consumers during Prime Day, which always spells good news for Amazon.

 In 2019, Amazon beat its own record for adding Prime subscribers during a Prime Day.

 Prime subscribers are incredibly valuable to Amazon.
 They spend more than nonsubscribers, but the company has been concerned that subscriptions may be approaching saturation in the US market.
 To access Amazon’s Prime Day deals, consumers needed a Prime subscription, making it a good opportunity to boost its numbers.